webmaster442/XAMLPowerToys2015/README.md

 #### Start XAML Power Toys
 From a XAML file in a Xamarin Forms or WPF project, right click in the editor where you want your form to be inserted.

-**NOTE:** You must **build** your solution if you've mades changes to any view model or entity class **BEFORE** opening XAML Power Toys.
+**NOTE:** You must **build** your solution if you've made changes to any view model or entity class **BEFORE** opening XAML Power Toys.
 This tool uses reflection to load up your solution's view models and entity classes.

 ![Context Menu](Art/context-menu.png)